GYPSY MOTH OVERVIEW

 Two levels of gypsy moth problems are generally recognized.
 The first level is "nuisance" and occurs when home owners notice shredded leaves continually raining down from their trees, frass (excrement) on horizontal surfaces, obnoxious abnormal smells, and see caterpillars everywhere as the leaves on their trees become thinner and thinner.

 The second level of gypsy moth problem is "tree damage".
 This level is beyond nuisance, when the number of caterpillars actually affect tree health.
 When trees are fifty percent or more defoliated early in the season, they suffer.
 Tree growth is stopped or much reduced, they must draw on starch reserves to put out new leaves late in the season, and they become more susceptible to drought, other insects, and diseases.
-Normal, otherwise healthy trees, can withstand one season of defoliation but a second year without sufficient time to recover is very hard on trees and many are then lost.
+Normal, otherwise healthy trees, can withstand one season of defoliation but successive years without sufficient time to recover is very stressful and some trees may be lost.